-While at Intuit, we had the fortune of getting four leaders in the fields of foundation and venture philanthropy to speak during a panel discussion to Fast Forward’s accelerator cohort.
+While at Intuit, we had the fortune of receiving incredible lessons from funders.
+Four funding leaders working in the worlds of foundation and venture philanthropy spoke during a panel discussion to Fast Forward’s accelerator cohort.

 On the panel were Katie Berroth, Director of Investment Management at the Omidyar Network; Christy Chin, Partner at the Draper Richards Kaplan Foundation; Jessamyn Shams-Lau, Executive Director at the Peery Foundation; and Jonny Dorsey, Director of Innovation and Policy at the Emerson Collective.
 These four funders generously shared their expertise and insights, providing actionable tips for how tech nonprofit startups should approach fundraising from institutions like theirs.